bmgxyz/rocketpool-dappnode/README.md

 install this package in the typical way and start staking test ETH relatively painlessly.

-This package is **minimally viable**.
-Follow the instructions below to install and configure it. **This code is not well-tested and could cause problems for you.
-Use it at your own risk.**
+This package is **DOES NOT WORK**. ~~Follow the instructions below to install and configure it. **This code is not well-tested and could cause problems for you.
+Use it at your own risk.**~~

-This package is compatible with Rocket Pool Beta 3.0.
+~~This package is compatible with Rocket Pool Beta 3.0.
 If you've installed previous versions of this package, you must completely remove them before installing this version.
-A simple update will not work.
+A simple update will not work.~~

 ## Installation

+**THE INSTRUCTIONS BELOW WILL NOT WORK.
+DO NOT FOLLOW THEM.**

+*I may come up with another way to make this work in the future.*

 This guide assumes that your local workstation runs some sort of sane Linux.
 Other systems aren't supported but can work with relatively simple